 The data showed the mask was far more resilient than the “just a day or two” story.

 Even after 30 days of use, the mask still scored over 99%.
+Masks last far longer than just a day or two.

 It can seem hard to believe that masks retain their effectiveness so well.
 Yet this surprising result is similar to earlier test results with a 3M mask.
 The 9332 mask effectiveness decreased just 1.4% over 11 days of heavy use.

-Masks “Age” By Getting Loose, Not By Letting in Particles
+Masks “Age” by Getting Loose, Not by Letting in Particles

 A simple understanding of how masks “age” can help explain this counter-intuitive finding.
 Before I saw the data, my intuition about masks was that, over time, they become worse at filtering particles.